NeotokyoRebuild/neo/README.md

 $ cmake -S . -B build/debug -G Ninja
 $ cmake --build build/debug --parallel
 ```

-On Windows CLI, make sure the "x86 Native Tools Command Prompt for VS2022" is used instead of the default.

-#### QtCreator
-Generally setting it up "just works", however by default builds are not done in parallel.
-To fix this, just
-from the sidebar go to: Project > [YOUR KIT (under Build & Run)] > Build > Build Steps.
-Just add `--parallel` to
-CMake arguments.

 ### Steam mod setup - Symlink mod directory
 The following examples assumes the default directory, but adjust if needed: